2017 Malawat poisoning: Alleged motive

 The couple had been married six months prior to the incident.
 Aasia has stated that she had begged her parents not to force her to marry, but her pleas were ignored.
 Police believe Aasia poisoned her husband to escape this forced marriage.
 Arranged marriages are common in rural Pakistan; offspring who attempt to defy an arranged marriage and instead "marry for love" are, in rare occasions, killed by family members.
 Salman Sufi, an aide in the Punjab provincial government, stated that conflicts centered on forced marriage often lead to "a severely fractured relationship between spouses or catastrophic aftereffects, like we witnessed in this case".
 There is little legal remedy for women who reject a partner chosen for them by their family.

 According to The Telegraph, cases of poisoning are common in Punjab; as recently as September 2017, a newlywed couple were poisoned by the bride's family for unknown reasons.

 Legal proceedings

 Bibi was convicted of the poisoning in November 2018 and sentenced to serve 15 life terms.
-Her boyfriend was also convicted and given multiple life sentences.
+Her aunt was also convicted and given multiple life sentences.